14imran/client-Sulfuric/README.md

 ## Description

-Sulfuric an application that helps freelancers manage their projects/clients/payments/invoices/proposals/contracts.
+Sulfuric is an application that helps freelancers manage their projects/clients/payments/invoices/proposals/contracts.

 ## MVP